wkumari/draft-wkumari-dnsop-extended-error/README.md

    -----  ----------------     ------    ------------------
     TBD   Extended DNS Error    TBD       [ This document ]

 4.2.
-New Double-Index Registry Table for Extended Error Codes
+New Registry Table for Extended DNS Error Codes

-   This document defines a new double-index IANA registry table, where the index value is the INFO-CODE from the Extended DNS Error EDNS option defined in this document.
-The IANA is requested to create and maintain this "Extended DNS Error codes" registry.
-The code-point space for each INFO-CODE index is to be broken into 3 ranges:
+   This document defines a new IANA registry table, where the index value is the INFO-CODE from the "Extended DNS Error" EDNS option defined in this document.
+The IANA is requested to create and maintain this "Extended DNS Error" codes registry.
+The code-point space for the INFO-CODE index is to be broken into 3 ranges:

-   o  0 - 32767: Specification required.
+   o  0 - 32767: Expert Review [RFC2434].
    o  32768 - 49151: First come, first served.
-   o  49152 - 65535: Experimental / Private use
+   o  49152 - 65535: Experimental / Private use.

    A starting set of entries, based on the contents of this document, is as follows: